-With event staffing, you want to avoid any situations where you could get yourself into legal hot water.
-A signed contract is crucial if you want to make stay legal during the event planning process.
 Consult your lawyer if you’re unsure of any rules.
 Handling the regulation side of hiring event staff early gives yourself and your planning team peace of mind.
 To learn more about event legal issues and requirements head here.

 Your budget will determine what type of staff and how many staff members you can have at your event

 Talk to prospective staffing agencies to get an idea of how staff costs are calculated to figure out a staffing budget.
 For large-scale, VIP, or black-tie events, you’ll need to dedicate a big portion of your budget to hire staff for the event.

 You’ll need a budget that is large enough to cover all costs and extra costs that arise.
 As with any event, there are always unforeseen event costs.
 Make sure to include some wiggle room to cover things like overtime, in case you need it.
 A flexible budget makes sure that you can deliver on the event, even if something goes wrong.

 Even if you have a small event budget, hiring event staff is still a possibility.
 When you’re working with a smaller budget, focus on hiring a staff that’s more qualified and that meets your client’s expectations.

 Consider what you’ll ask the staff member to do.
 Have they worked events like yours?
 Do they have the certifications that are required to do the job?